1Hive/conviction-voting-cadcad/README.md

 ## Commons Simulator

-The [Commons Stack](https://www.commonsstack.org) has been working on a 'Commons Simulator' to facilitate user understanding of these novel governance tools.
-Progress on Conviction Voting can be viewed in [the Commons Stack Github repo](https://github.com/commons-stack).
+The [Commons Stack](https://www.commonsstack.org) has been working on a 'Commons Simulator' to facilitate user understanding of these novel governance tools, by casting them in a futuristic solarpunk storyline.
+Progress on the simulation and it's Conviction Voting work can be viewed in [the Commons Stack Github repo](https://github.com/commons-stack/coodcad).

 <br>